 The first concern should be getting the program to execute and produce correct results.
 To get the program running, start by compiling and linking without optimization.
-Add -00 to the compile line to select no optimization; or add -g to debug the program easily and isolate any coding errors exposed during porting to x86 or x64 platforms.
-For more information on debugging, refer to the PGDBG Debugger Guide.
+Add -O0 to the compile line to select no optimization; or add -g to debug the program easily and isolate any coding errors exposed during porting to x86-64 platforms.
+For more information on debugging, refer to the PGI Debugger Guide.